Our Mission

-To reduce and eventually eliminate the use of single-use plastic bags in all stores, restaurants, and businesses in Berks County by 2027
+To reduce and eventually eliminate the use of Single-Use Plastic (SUP) bags in all stores, restaurants, and businesses in Berks County by 2027.

 Goals